llvm/llvm-project/clang/docs/CommandGuide/clang.rst

 .. option:: -fexceptions

-  Enable generation of unwind information.
-This allows exceptions to be thrown through Clang compiled stack frames.
-This is on by default in x86-64.
+  Allow exceptions to be thrown through Clang compiled stack frames (on many targets, this will enable unwind information for functions that might have an exception thrown through them).
+For most targets, this is enabled by default for C++.

 .. option:: -ftrapv